Program

 14:00 – 18:00

-Lab Class 5: Removal of emerging pollutants
+Lab Class 7: Sample preparation and analysis of emerging pollutants in environmental samples

-Elma Neide Vasconcelos Martins Carrilho
+Elma Neide Vasconcelos Martins Carrilho (Federal University of São Carlos, Brazil)

 Day 11 – 12/Sep/2025 (Friday)